 A lien release is neeed to remove a property lien.
 Property liens are financial claims (or holds) against a property that must be repaid before the property can be sold.

-Simply put a lien is a claim against a property that ensures a debt or other obligations are either paid or met, this can include supplies and services to contractors as well as subcontractors for work rendered on your property.
+Simply put, a lien is a claim against a property that ensures a debt or other obligations are either paid or met.
+This may include supplies and services to contractors and/or subcontractors for work rendered on your property.

 A lien release (lien waiver) is a document which states that a lienholder has lifted or waived the lien.
 A lienholder is a person who has put a lien on a property.
-A signed lien release signals that the property is free of debt and is now free to be sold.
+A signed lien release signals that the property is now free of debt and may be sold.

 In cases such as a mechanic’s lien (construction lien), a lien waiver (lien release) may be presented at the time of payment by either the contractor or the property owner.
-This ensures that both parties agree that the service has been paid in full and that the contractor waives the right to place a future lien on the property.
+This waiver ensures that both parties agree the service has been paid in full.
+It may may also state that the contractor waives the right to place a lien on the property in the future.

 Note: Who can file for mechanic’s liens against your property?